 , non-demographic datasets will use the default Participants and Visits

 .
 For example, you might have some sort of Lab Results for a set of subjects.
 Each row in a dataset like this will have one row per participant and visit/date combination.
 This enables studying results over time.

 - Select Manage > Manage Datasets > Create New Dataset.

-- Name each dataset, upload the file, confirm the fields, and import.
+- Name each dataset, select the data row uniqueness, upload the file, confirm the fields, and import.